 To create a curb chain (or gourmette chain) our goldsmith needs an immense muscle power to twist a classic trace chain.
 It is indeed fascinating - especially when the power of two goldsmiths is required at the same time to craft a big curb chain bracelet.

 The key points of neatening jewellery are patience and accuracy.
 For this step we have invented our own techniques to achieve the perfect result.
 During an elaborate manual work each chain link will be neatened from both inside and outside.
 The smoother the chain element and the soldering seams are, the longer the lifespan of a chain will be.
 In the end, every chain should impress you with its quality, beauty and with being soft to the touch.

 Even the functional elements of our jewellery pieces are created individually and by hand.
 The clasps are designed and crafted to match each piece.
 To achieve the flawless result, we place a high priority on every little detail.
 Integrity and perfectionism inspire us to keep raising the bar.
 Just listen to the tone with which an IsabelleFa collar or bangle close

 Hear: Listen very consciously to the sound of the bracelet closing and the sound of the individual chain elements.

-An individually set diamond is a trademark of IsabelleFa.
-The gem is integrated into the clasp of a chain or concealed on the inner surface of a ring.
+The single diamond is a signature of IsabelleFa.
+One can find it in the chain clasp or also hidden on the inner surface of a ring.